-Olive bread recipe is a bit time consuming the old fashioned way of kneading by hand but easy with a bread machine.
+Olive bread recipe is a bit time consuming made the old-fashioned way of kneading by hand but easy with a home baking machine.

 I once had an elderly patient who taught me to bake the Mediterranean way.
-She has passed on at ninety six, but every time I make a loaf, or get up an aubergine dish, she comes to life again.
+She has passed on at ninety-six but every time I make a loaf, or get up an aubergine dish, she breathes again.
 I cut my chiropractic teeth on her arthritic hip.
 An unset fracture, aged only twelve during an invasion of Lebanon, gave her a life time of hell, but she coped with grim determination and chiropractic care.

-I first discovered olive bread when I arrived late one evening at the bread shop in the little Dutch village where we lived for a time.
-All our favourites were sold out, leaving only a tempting olive bread loaf.
-It was expensive, I must confess, but what a delicious discovery.
+I first discovered olive bread when I arrived late one evening at the bakery in the little Dutch village of Klimmen where we lived for three years.
+All our favourites were sold out, leaving only a tempting oily-feeling loaf.
+It was expensive, I must confess, but what a delicious find.

 The ingredients of olive bread recipe are basics in your kitchen.

 Since butter is back you may want to chuck in a pat of good old fashioned cholesterol.
 There are now big questions being asked about the sanity of changing to polyunsaturated oils and margarine.
-Olive oil remains queen of course.
+Olive oil remains queen of the table of course.

 Measure out half the flour into a bowl, making a well in the centre and then adding the yeast mixture.
 Sift in the rest of the flour.
 Make it up into a ball of dough, and knead it on a floured wooden board for about ten minutes, rolling it in from the edges.

 Here's a little tip to get your dough right.
 Add the last of the flour gradually, making sure that the ball is not too dry.